 It is important to obtain an accurate diagnosis of AFB.
 Experience has shown that diagnosis provided by a fellow beekeeper may not always be accurate.
 An inaccurate diagnosis can lead to spread of the disease throughout the apiary and large losses of hives and honey production.

 Confirmation of AFB may be obtained by laboratory examination of smears of infected larvae.
 Full details are found in the Agriculture Note AG1249 'Samples for Laboratory Diagnosis of Bee Diseases'.

 Notification of AFB

-The Livestock Disease Control Act 1994 requires that anyone knows or suspects that AFB is present in his or her apiary must notify a DEPI apiary officer or the Director, Animal Biosecurity & Welfare, within 12 hours.
+The Livestock Disease Control Act 1994 requires that anyone knows or suspects that AFB is present in his or her apiary must notify an apiary officer from the department or the Director, Animal Biosecurity & Welfare, within 12 hours.